Kanan Kay Alliance

 The lines of work that guide the actions of the AKK are:

-2. Legal framework, control, and monitoring: use the regulatory and institutional framework to decree, inspect, and monitor fishing refuges together with fishing cooperatives, as well as to implement the most effective fishery management tools.
+2. Legal framework, control, and monitoring: use the regulatory and institutional framework to decree, inspect, and monitor FRZs in collaboration with fishing cooperatives and implement the most effective fisheries management tools.

-4. Socioeconomic development: contribute to the well-being of the fishing communities of the Yucatan Peninsula through the sustainable use of marine and coastal resources and the diversification of economic activities.
+4. Economic development: promote local actions that enhance the perceived well-being of coastal communities through the sustainable use of marine and coastal resources, as well as the diversification of economic activities.

 Learn more about FRZ.